 Not only for video game enthusiasts, BOX=ART is for all who enjoy quality artwork.

-A Japanese master in fantasy realism, Jun Suemi’s distinctive style has made the artist renowned throughout the RPG world.
+BOX=ART profiles a Japanese master in fantasy realism, Jun Suemi and his distinctive style that has made him renowned throughout the RPG world.

 >Fire Hawk: Thexder The Second Contact (JP) DOS, MSX, PC-88.